confirmationbias616/certificate_checker/README.md

     from the web app.
 Due to the class imbalance issue of an initially small amount of confirmed positive matches, the ML training process makes use of the SMOTE algorithm.
 The data wrangling step utilizes the fuzzywuzzy package, which applies fuzzy logic to all string mtaching.
-The web app is built Flask and is hosted on PythonAnywhere.
+The web app is built with Flask and is hosted on PythonAnywhere.
 The database is SQLite3.
 The code base is version controlled with Git and hosted on GitHub.
 It is also automatically tested and continuously integrated on CircleCI.